uw-loci/EBEAM_webmonitor/README.md

 The url for the website is: [ebeam-webmonitor.onrender.com/](https://ebeam-webmonitor.onrender.com/)

 ## Logic for Updating the Interlocks Section
-Please note the correspondence between each of the input and output Safety Terminal Data Flags and the respective indicators.
-The same mapping is used in the code, as illustrated in the following G9 Driver Schematic Diagram:
+Please note the correspondence between each of the input and output Safety Terminal Data Flags (bit numbers) and their respective indicators.
+This same mapping is followed in the code, and is illustrated in the G9 Driver Schematic Diagram below (annotated in blue).

 ![Annotated Schematic Diagram](schematic_diagram.svg)